Concentration Camps Inspectorate: Inspectorate from 1934 to 1945

 Near the end of 1941 and beginning of 1942, it was decided that to support the Nazi war machine, concentration camp prisoners should be put to work in armaments factories.
 Competing interests and SS beliefs placed the leadership of the WVHA and the CCI at odds with one another, particularly concerning slave labor; namely as Eicke thought of concentration camp inmates more along punitive politico-ideological lines, whereas Pohl viewed prisoners within the camps as economic fodder to be fully exploited, especially in cases where they possessed needed industrial skills or expertise.
 Conflicts between the WVHA and the CCI only proved deadly to the prisoners due to the fact that both organizations were equally reckless and inconsiderate to the needs of their slave-labor force.
 Since the inception of the concentration camp system, Pohl had been trying to influence the administration of them.
 He succeeded, in part, because while camp commandants handled the discipline of SS members under them, they were not actually their superiors.
 The SS camp members received their instructions from the CCI (later "Amt D"), through their SS camp department heads.
 This is another example of the SS practice of dual subordination.

 Except for the admittance and release of concentration camp prisoners, which the SD and Gestapo handled (later as departments of the RSHA), the CCI had sole control over the prisoners.
 The CCI made all decisions regarding internal camp matters.
 The CCI also coordinated the operations for systematic murder in other SS divisions, for example, the murder of Soviet commissars, and the T4 killing operations like Action 14f13.
 Auschwitz-Birkenau and Majdanek concentration camps were under the CCI, having been especially built for use as extermination camps in the Final Solution.
 Perhaps unique in part due to the scope of its operations, Auschwitz-Birkenau was concomitantly under the jurisdiction of the WVHA and within the administrative control of the CCI.

 SS hierarchy inside the camps

 Divisions and duties

 The Politische Abteilung ("political department"), which controlled the lives of prisoners at each camp, became the most important subdivision within the CCI.

 Under Eicke's direction, all new concentration camps were organized along the "Dachau model".
 Principally, this meant the segregation of SS members from among the guards or those working in the commandant's department.
-Within the commandant's department, the same sections were formed, building a core command structure that was replicated at each camp.
+Within the commandant's department, the same sections were formed, building a core command structure that was replicated at each camp; the basic division of the command staff remained in force in every concentration camp until the collapse of Nazi Germany.